LaxmiBVN/Assignment-4/REST.md

 * **Description:**

-     The html file is opened and the amount of USD to be converted is inputed into the respective text field.
+     The URL 54.244.41.255:5000 and the amount of USD to be converted is inputed into the respective text field.
 When the "convert" button is pressed, the corresponding EURO value is returned.

   ```